R+ Dog Training - Siberian Husky running

 With Travis, wind brings other challenges – litter blows straight at him so it’s much harder to stop him eating it, or worse, it whizzes past and he hauls on the lead to try to get it.
 The clothes of passers by billow out in his face and he needs no better cue for snatching at them and/or jumping up.
 It is a guaranteed recipe for trigger stacking too.

 As we are now in full blown gale season (did you see what I did there?), there are plenty of opportunities for training manners outdoors.
 I confess though, I don’t always feel that grateful when in the teeth of a grit-filled blast my legs are lashed by stray cardboard and other detritus and Travis is behaving like a rodeo pony.
 To a bold puppy, all the world is exciting and never more so when it is flying past him at a rate of knots and Travis is experiencing all of these things for the first time.
 With a bit of luck, we may even get snow this winter.
-Here’s hoping. meanwhile, Travis continues to get the wind up.
+Here’s hoping.
+Meanwhile, Travis continues to get the wind up.

 Next week: Re-Cycling – Travis vs Bicycles